 Running

 Once convinced exercise was a scam, I swapped cigarettes for trainers hoping it might distract from the futility of existence.
-I’m not a coach or a professional athlete.
 I write from experience, curiosity, and years of endurance training done badly.

 Running